 Antares as a red supergiant

 It’s classified as an M1 red supergiant star.

-Antares is classified as an M1 supergiant star.
-The M1 designation says that Antares is reddish in color and cooler than many other stars.
-Its surface temperature of 3500 kelvins (about 5800 degrees F or 3200 C) is in contrast to about 10,000 degrees F (5500 C) for our sun.
+The M1 designation means that Antares is reddish in color and much cooler than many other stars.
+Its surface temperature is about 6,100 degrees F (3,400 degrees C).
+That’s in contrast to our sun’s surface temperature of about 10,000 degrees F (5,800 degrees C).

-But that is just in visible light.
-When all wavelengths of electromagnetic radiation are considered, Antares pumps out more than 60,000 times the energy of our sun!
+And that’s just in visible light.
+When you consider all the various wavelengths of electromagnetic radiation, Antares pumps out about 75,900 times the energy of our sun!

-Antares is Greek for “like Mars” or “rivaling Mars.”
+Antares is Greek for rival of Ares, meaning rival of Mars.
 Antares is sometimes said to be the “anti-Mars.”
-All of this rivalry (or equivalency … for what is rivalry, after all?) stems from the colors of Mars and Antares.
+All this rivalry, as told in ancient celestial lore, stems from the colors of Mars and Antares.
 Both are red in color, and, for a few months every couple of years Mars is much brighter than Antares.
 Most of the time, though, Mars is near the same brightness or much fainter than Antares.
 Every couple of years, Mars passes near Antares, which was perhaps seen as taunting the star, as Mars moves rapidly through the heavens and Antares, like all stars, seems fixed to the starry firmament.

 As is typical, more mythology attends the full constellation of Scorpius than the star Antares.
 Perhaps the most well known story of Scorpius is that the Earth goddess, Gaia, sent him to sting arrogant Orion, who had claimed his intent to kill all animals on the planet.
 Scorpius killed Orion, and both were placed in the sky, although in opposite sides of the heavens, positioned as if to show the Scorpion chasing the Mighty Hunter.